DownsideupmediaUSA/DJ-PROMO-v-001/README.md

 # README

+Welcome to Brandon's DJ promo app!

-This ruby on rails music player application which allows registered users to listen to, comment on and download pre released works from ABC label.
+This is a ruby on rails music player application which allows registered users to listen to, comment on and download pre released works from ABC label.
 This application will feature the following:

 -User will be asked to either sign in or fill out signup form